AvichalDwivedi2205/Innerverse/GOOGLE_CALENDAR_MCP_SETUP.md

 ```

 ### 2.2 Verify Existing Configuration
-Your `.env` already has these OAuth settings which are compatible:
+Your `.env` should have these OAuth settings:
 ```bash
 GOOGLE_CLIENT_ID=your_client_id_here
 GOOGLE_CLIENT_SECRET=your_client_secret_here